Legal Advice for Compensation Insurance Claims & TPD Payouts

 What if I have a public liability accident at work?

 Public liability claims don’t apply to slip and fall accidents at work.
-Hence, when your employer fails to take reasonable care of your safety, you make a workers’ compensation claim.
+Hence, when your employer fails to take reasonable care of your safety, you could make a workers’ compensation claim.
 You don’t need to prove who was to blame to receive workers’ compensation benefits.

 Share this article :